DevOps know-how for busy engineers

 We all can.
 If I had all the time in the world, I'd study all the things!
 The problem is, I don't have all the time in the world.
 And neither do you.

 There's a better way to learn a new skill than...

-    - 🤨 watching videos on YouTube, desperately on the hunt for someone who can explain the topic in an understandable way,
+- 🤨 watching videos on YouTube, desperately on the hunt for someone who can explain the topic comprehensively and in an understandable way,

 - 😩 copying code from blog posts that doesn't work because it's outdated, and

 - 🥺 ending up on StackOverflow begging for help.